bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 #### Interacting with the Anchor IDL

 Let's take a look at how we can interact with our program from a React frontend.
-Go ahead and open up `app/src/Main.jsx`.
-There's a lot happening in the file, but I want to focus on the `getVotes` function within our `useEffect()` hook.
+Go ahead and open up `app/src/components/Main.jsx`.
+There's a lot happening in the file, but I want to focus on the `getVotes()` function within our `useEffect()` hook.

 ```javascript
 async function getVotes() {